jeremyvlegros/jeremyvlegros/README.md

 # I broke the `Minima` theme voluntarily, I use my own `CSS`

-This repository is not a good example of a custom Minima but an overwritten one
+This repository is not a good example of a custom `Minima` theme, I have overwitten a lot of things.

 As for the why :
 - I ~~had my share of~~ have to search, find, then read lots of documentation